kartik-venugopal/aural-player/Resources/ffmpeg/README.txt

     3 - libavutil.(version).dylib
     4 - libswresample.(version).dylib)

+5 - (Optional) Using the lipo command, verify that the dylibs are indeed universal, supporting both x86_64 and arm64 architectures.

+    Example command:    "lipo -info sharedLibs/libavcodec.58.dylib"
+    Example output:     "Architectures in the fat file: sharedLibs/libavcodec.58.dylib are: x86_64 arm64"

-5 - Copy the shared libraries into the "Frameworks" group in the Xcode project (replace existing files).
+6 - Copy the shared libraries into the "Frameworks" group in the Xcode project (replace existing files).